What is the Civil Liability Act QLD? | Negligence Laws

 An Overview of the Queensland Civil Liability Act

-The Queensland Civil Liability Act (QCLA) specifies the guidelines for determining fault and compensatory damages in property damage or personal injury cases.
-This critical piece of legislation defines:
+The Queensland Civil Liability Act (QCLA) provides guidelines for determining fault and compensatory damages in property damage or personal injury cases.
+This critical piece of legislation was created to reform the laws regarding civil liability for negligent acts and it defines:

 What is the Purpose of the QLD Civil Liability Act?